 The Bible is the most widely printed and published book in the world.
-It is the source of the Christian religion and contains what Christians need to know about God, Jesus, salvation, and the Christian life.
+It is the source of the Christian religion and contains what Christians need to know about God, Jesus, salvation, the Christian life, and more.
 The Bible is a wonderful book of wisdom and revelation.
 It is inspired, infallable, and theologically deep.

 Introduction to The Bible